levindoneto/IoT-Modelling-Tool/README.md

 The parameter *-p* must be used in order to minify the bundled javascript file.

-## Setup the IoT Modeling Tool locally (In order to get it running)
+## Set up the IoT Modeling Tool locally (In order to get it running)

 ### On windows (in the folder [scripts/])